 Eric was posthumously promoted to Lieutenant Colonel and received the Meritorious Service Medal.
 His other awards and decorations include the Bronze Star Medal with one Oak Leaf Cluster, the Meritorious Service Medal with two Oak Leaf Clusters, the Army Commendation Medal with one Oak Leaf Cluster, the Army Reserve Component Achievement Medal with one Oak Leaf Cluster, the Army Achievement Medal with one Oak Leaf Cluster, the National Defense Service Medal, the Global War on Terror Expeditionary Medal, the Global War on Terror Service Medal, the Army Service Ribbon, the Armed Forces Reserve Medal with M device, the Iraq Campaign Medal, the NATO Medal, the Joint Meritorious Unit Award, and the Department of the Army Staff Badge.

 Eric was a graduate of Suffolk University Law School where he earned a JD in Law in 2005, Northeastern University where he earned an MPA in Public Administration in 2007, and Massachusetts College of Liberal Arts where he earned a BA in History in 1992.
 Eric was also a graduate of the Army’s Command and General Staff College, the Joint Operations Planning and Execution Course, the Captain’s Career Course and the Ordnance Officer Basic Course.

-To send flowers to the family of Lieutenant Colonel Gerard Hill, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Lieutenant Colonel Gerard Hill, please visit Tribute Store